 English Language students sometimes branch into criminology and specialise in criminal linguistics.
 A-Level Language is also an ideal route into careers such as journalism, teaching and law.

-GCSE English Language Grade 5 or above
+GCSE Grade 5 or above in English Language.

 AQA Miss Carney, Miss Watters and Miss C Bird

 ENGLISH LITERATURE - A LEVEL